NorwegianVeterinaryInstitute/BioinfTraining/DTU_Tools.md

 # Technical University of Denmark (DTU) tools
-DTU has developed number of tools for whole genome sequencing analysis.
+DTU has developed a number of tools for whole genome sequencing analysis.
 And, they are popular and useful.

 ## Data location in Saga
 ### Login to saga